Toyota Indus

 Founded in 1989, as a joint venture between House of Habib, Toyota Tsusho and Toyota Motors.

-Indus Motor is the authorized assembler and manufacturer of Toyota and Daihatsu vehicles, auto parts and accessories in Pakistan since 1 July 1990 at its 109.5 acre manufacturing plant at Port Bin Qasim Industrial Zone, outside Karachi.
+Indus Motor is the authorized assembler and manufacturer of Toyota and Daihatsu vehicles, auto parts and accessories in Pakistan since 1 July 1990 at its 109.5 acre manufacturing plant at Port Qasim Industrial Zone, outside Karachi.

-Indus Motor has employed 3,349 persons.

 History

-Indus Motor was incorporated as a public limited company in December 1989 and started commercial production in March 1993.
-Shares of the company are quoted on the Pakistan Stock Exchange.
+Indus Motor Company was incorporated as a public limited company in December 1989 and was listed on the Karachi Stock Exchange in 1992.
+The company started its commercial operations in March 1993.

-In March 2000, the company started production of Daihatsu Cuore in Pakistan which was based on the domestic Mira and features an 850-cc engine.
+In March 2000, the company started production of the L500 series Daihatsu Mira in Pakistan which was locally sold as the Daihatsu Cuore and featured an 850-cc engine.